I was stunned.

 Trump, Hitler, and Me: How bullies are physiologically motivated to bully – my Huffington Post favorite!

 Bring it!
-How I learned to be fearless – A short read, where I’m not really advocating for the absence of fear – as nice as that would be sometimes – rather not allowing fear to be our decision-makers.
+How I learned to be fearless – A short read, where I’m not really advocating for the absence of fear – as nice as that would be sometimes – more not allowing fear to be our decision-makers.

 I think I need to write some funnier articles.
 Fun is still allowed, even helpful, during grim times.
 Soon.